-17. One Chance Rule
+18. One Chance Rule

 All staff are aware of the 'One Chance' Rule' in relation to forced marriage, FGM and HBV.
-Staff recognise they may only have one chance' to speak to a pupil who is a potential victim and have just one chance to save a life.
+Staff recognise they may only have 'one chance' to speak to a pupil who is a potential victim and have just one chance to save a when they become aware of potential forced marriage, FGM and HBV cases.

-St Nicholas is aware that if the victim is not offered support following disclosure that the 'One Chance' opportunity may be lost.
-Therefore, all staff are aware of their responsibilities and obligations when they become aware of potential forced marriage, FGM and HBV cases.
+St Nicholas Catholic Primary School is aware that if the victim is not offered support following disclosure that the 'One Chance' opportunity may be lost.
+Therefore, all staff are aware of their responsibilities and obligations

-18. Mental Health
+19. Mental Health

 Staff will be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Whilst St Nicholas recognises that only appropriately trained professionals can diagnose mental health problems; staff are able to make day to day observations of children and identify such behaviour that may suggest they are experiencing a mental health problem or be at risk of developing one.
+Whilst St Nicholas Catholic Primary School recognises that only appropriately trained professionals can diagnose mental health problems; staff are able to make day to day observations of children and identify such behaviour that may suggest they are experiencing a mental health problem or be at risk of developing one.

 If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the designated safeguarding lead or a deputy.

-Staff at St Nicholas should speak directly with the DSL/DDSL to express their concerns.
+Staff at St Nicholas Catholic Primary School should speak directly with the DSL/DDSL to express their concerns.
+The DSL will then decide on appropriate actions to safeguard the pupil and where appropriate, contact MASH.
 Individual incidents that have raised mental health concerns must be logged on CPOMs.

-How traumatic Adverse Childhood Experiences (ACE), including experiences of abuse and neglect can impact on a child's mental health, behaviour and education through to adolescence and adulthood will be covered in safeguarding awareness training and updates.
+How traumatic Adverse Childhood Experiences (ACEs), including experiences of abuse and neglect can impact on a child's mental health, behaviour and education through to adolescence and adulthood will be covered in safeguarding awareness training and updates.
 If staff have a mental health concern about a child that is also a safeguarding concern they will share this with the DSL or deputy.
-(Adverse Childhood Experiences (ACE) encompass various forms of physical and emotional abuse, neglect and household dysfunction experienced in childhood.
-ACEs have been linked to premature death as well as to various health conditions, including mental health issues)
+(Adverse Childhood Experiences (ACEs) encompass various forms of physical and emotional abuse, neglect and household dysfunction experienced in childhood.
+ACEs have been linked to premature death as well as to various health conditions, including mental health issues.